Key Quote

 Technique 1 — OPENING SIMILE & VOLTA

-The poem opens with a declarative simile — 'Like an heiress / I have entered' — that establishes the speaker's pride in her cultural inheritance.
+The poem opens with a declarative similesimile — A comparison using 'like' or 'as' to highlight similarity — 'Like an heiress / I have entered' — that establishes the speaker's pride in her cultural inheritance.
 The word 'heiress' redefines wealth: the speaker's fortune is not financial but cultural and environmental — the lush landscapes, the rich traditions, the vibrant ecosystems of the Caribbean.
 This reframing challenges Western definitions of value, suggesting that true wealth lies in nature and heritage, not in money.

-The poem's volta — signalled by 'But' — introduces a devastating shift from celebration to elegy (a poem of mourning).
+The poem's voltavolta — A turn or shift in a poem's argument or tone — signalled by 'But' — introduces a devastating shift from celebration to elegyelegy — A poem of serious reflection, typically mourning a loss.
 The natural paradise the speaker has inherited is being destroyed by pollution, deforestation, and industrial exploitation.
 The 'But' functions as a structural caesura, splitting the poem into two halves: before and after the recognition of environmental destruction.
 The heiress discovers that her inheritance is being squandered by others.

 Key Words